-As outgoing as I sometimes am, it hasn’t been easy reaching out to people, and opening up about my feelings.
-I will probably come back to you someday with testimonies about how it went, but boy, don’t I have a lot of thank you messages to send!
+As outgoing as I sometimes am, it hasn’t been easy reaching out to people and opening up about my feelings.
+I will probably come back to you someday with testimonies about how it went, but boy, don’t I have many thank you messages to send!
 Not only that, this is has been a fantastic journey, and I’m learning to appreciate what I have more than I used to.
 I’m so glad I could do this.

 We’re ALL In this Together!

 It’s been a pleasure writing these articles daily.
-Sincerely hope that you haven’t come across too many typos, as it’s been a case of writing and publishing, without first going through quality control like most articles.
+Sincerely hope that you haven’t come across too many typos, as it’s been a case of writing and publishing without first going through quality control like most articles.
 Still, I hope you realise that you too can do this.
 I didn’t write because my stories were the best; I just found the courage to express my experiences.
-Would be lovely to hear from you regarding your personal experiences on gratitude.
+It would be lovely to hear from you regarding your personal experiences on gratitude.

 Here’s a wrap of what we’ve covered in the past 30 days.

-Feel free to follow the whole journey from Day 1, every post will lead you to the next.
+Feel free to follow the whole journey from Day 1.

 30-Day Gratitude Challenge